| Well, it's been another big week for us here at Looney Labs.

 planning, and I made a major life decision: I want to go back

+to college.
 When I graduated from college in 1986, my attitude was "Free

 at last!
 I'm off to the Real World and good-bye to classrooms